Paul-ike/Week-1-Code-Challenge/README.md

     - GENERATE OUTPUT
 ##### BDD
 As a user should;
-    - input your marks to the input.
+    - input your speed to the input.
-    - the application generates your grade
+    - the application generates your points or says your licensed is suspended if you above limit.
 ##### Known Bugs
     The application works perfectly well, no bugs.

 #### NET SALARY CALCULATOR
 ##### project description
     - the application checks the employee's taxes by inputing their salary and benefits.